top of page

 The new advent of Dog Parks has only made this mistake more profound.

-Many Dog Parks are now offering 'socialisation sessions' whereby multiple dogs 'play' together on their secure settings.
+Many Dog Parks are now offering 'socialisation sessions' whereby multiple dogs 'play' together in their secure settings.

-Not only is this a completly unatural situation but these sessions are leading to many of the unwanted behaviours clients or complaning of today.
+Not only is this a completly unatural situation but these sessions are leading to many of the unwanted behaviours clients are complaning of today.

 The worst outcome is that your puppy or dog has an unwelcome encounter during these sessions and starts its own journey to reactivity.